hfakoor222/Routing_Diagnostics_App/README.md

 </p>
 This might mean overloading classes is not necessary.

 My eventual plan is to add diagnostics to Connection_Handler.py, which include checking for open ports, https connections, VPN checker, and a IPSEC tunnel fragmentation functions.
+There's an argument for adding a spoofed ip header functionality as well, from the central node.

 Adding these in only means updating the view layer which is presented as CLI.

 The one area I may refactor a good bit is the CLI.py itself and rework the while loops into functions.

 This may be prudent as the program grows, and not to have a view layer running with long code.
 However this layer might be better as a hosted web app via Javascript and HTML.

+The app has been tested on Cisco 3660, 7200 routers  and more updated firmware with IP Base, IP Services, Enterprise Base, and Advanced Enterprise Services.
+It has been tested on both a GNS3 and a CCIE level eve-ng lab with about 50 devices:  (https://ccie4all.wordpress.com/)

 If you would like to contribute on this  project I am open to any suggestions, and collaboration.